mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 Doc or table to grant access to | `not required, leave it to empty`

 ### 4. Roll out to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
-To know more about limited rollout, [click here](staged-rollout-for-graph-connectors.md).
+To know more about limited rollout,For more information, see [Staged rollout for Microsoft Graph connectors](staged-rollout-for-graph-connectors.md).
 At this point, you're ready to create the connection for Coda.
-You can click on the "Create" button to publish your connection and index content from your Coda account.
+You can click create to publish your connection and index content from your Coda account.

 For other settings, like **Access permissions**, **Schema**, and **Crawl frequency**, we have default values based on what works best with Coda data.